Social policy of the Obama administration: Religion

+Immigration

+As president, Obama enacted an executive order known as DACA.

+During Obama's term, the number of people deported remained high.

+In terms of statistics, the Obama administration deported nearly 3 million people.

 Gun policy

 As a state legislator in Illinois, Obama supported banning the sale or transfer of all forms of semi-automatic firearms, increasing state restrictions on the purchase and possession of firearms and requiring manufacturers to provide child-safety locks with firearms.

 In 1996, during Obama's run for the Illinois State Senate, he was surveyed by a Chicago nonprofit, the Independent Voters of Illinois (IVI) about criminal justice and other issues.
 Obama's questionnaire showed that he supported a ban on the manufacture, sale and possession of handguns.
 Subsequently, Obama denied that his writing was on the document and said that he never favored a ban on the sale and possession of handguns.
 In 1999, he urged prohibiting the operation of any gun store within five miles of a school or park, which according to gun-rights advocates would eliminate gun stores from most of the inhabited portion of the United States.
 He sponsored a bill in 2000 limiting handgun purchases to one per month.

 As state senator, he voted against a 2004 measure that allowed self-defense as an affirmative defense for those charged with violating local laws making it otherwise unlawful for such persons to possess firearms.
 He also voted against allowing persons who had obtained domestic violence protective orders to carry handguns for their protection.

 From 1994 through 2002, Obama was a board member of the Joyce Foundation, which amongst other non-gun related activities provides funds for gun control organizations in the United States.

 While in the U.S. Senate, Obama has supported several gun control measures, including restricting the purchase of firearms at gun shows and the reauthorization of the Federal Assault Weapons Ban.
 Obama voted against legislation protecting firearm manufacturers from certain liability suits, which gun-rights advocates say are designed to bankrupt the firearms industry.
 Obama did vote in favor of the 2006 Vitter Amendment to prohibit the confiscation of lawful firearms during an emergency or major disaster, which passed 84–16.